Matt Dillon

 Matt Dillon in the movie 'Drugstore Cowboy'

 Dillon worked with Van Sant again on the 1995 drama "To Die For."
-The independent director managed to gather an impressive cast, from Nicole Kidman to a young Joaquin Phoenix, and Dillon found his place too, playing the headstrong husband of Kidman's ambitious character, who unexpectedly becomes her victim.
+The independent director assembled an impressive cast, from Nicole Kidman to a young Joaquin Phoenix, with Dillon playing the headstrong husband of Kidman's ambitious character, who unexpectedly becomes her victim.

 Matt Dillon 'To Die For' Interview

-By that time, it was clear to everyone that Dillon had long ceased to be the pretty boy and had transitioned from an '80s sex symbol to a versatile actor fitting seamlessly into any genre.
+By then, it was clear that Dillon had evolved beyond his pretty boy image, transforming from an '80s sex symbol into a versatile actor who could fit seamlessly into any genre.
 This is confirmed by his participation in projects like "Beautiful Girls" (1996) and "There's Something About Mary" (1998).

 Matt Dillon in the movie 'Beautiful Girls'